Roberto Martinez praises Belgium's 'human quality' in San Marino thrashing as they book Euro 2020 spot | Goal.com

 And teenage midfielder Verschaeren being allowed to score a late penalty for his first Belgium goal particularly impressed Martinez.

-"We said in advance that our attitude and attitude would be important today," Martinez told reporters.
+"We said in advance that our attitude would be important today," Martinez told reporters.

 "We remained disciplined and it was also important that we gradually became not more selfish.